Pressio/SHAW/docs/build.md

 # Step-by-step building process
-Here is a step-by-step guide on how to build/install all TPLs needed and the code.
+Here is a step-by-step guide on how to build/install the TPLs needed and the actual code.

 ## Step 1: set basic environment
 To simplify the process, define the following env variables: